0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 ````
 Pulling YOUR_CONTAINER_NAME ... pulling from privacyblockchain/de...
 ````

+!!! warning "Warning"
-**NB.** Never include a shutdown command in your update script, otherwise your node will go offline every time checks for updates.
+    Never include a shutdown command in your update script, otherwise your node will go offline every time checks for updates.

-## Check software version and uptime with your personal endpoint
+## Check your connection to the peers in the network and your uptime

 Your node can only get registered as a block producer and participate in the committee if your host IP is reachable.
 Replace the letters in the URL below with the IP of the server hosting your node.
 This should navigate you to a page showing a JSON, with the following information: